victornunezt/MIR_aceAlgorithms/README.md

 - **some common scientific libraries**: numpy, ipython, matplotlib, cython.

 Some folders and directories are created in order to organize the files we create in the process.
-This directories can be changed in the running feature extraction and running mireval sections, but remember to create the folders:
+This directories can be changed in the running feature extraction and running mir-eval sections, but remember to create the folders:

 - **soundsDir** *('sounds/' by default)*: directory for the audio dataset (already provided)
 - **outputDir**= *('outputFiles/' by default)*: directory for some low-level descriptors (created during feature extraction)